Semi-classical theory for quantum quenches in the O(3) non-linear sigma model: General expression of the relaxation function

 while for the probability densities $P^{ab}(k)$ -which are defined in the thermodynamic limit- we have:

 which makes the normalization condition $\sum_{a,b}\int_{0}^{\infty}\frac{dk}{2\pi}P^{ab}(k)=1$ explicit.
 The probability $P^{ab}$ is defined by $P^{ab}=\int_{0}^{\infty}\frac{dk}{2\pi}P^{ab}(k)$.

-\section{General expression of the relaxation function $R(x, t, T)$}
+\section{General expression of the relaxation function $R(r, t, T)$}

 In this appendix we show the form of the relaxation function for the O(3) non-linear sigma model when the times $T$ and $t$ are arbitrary, with the only constraint $T>t>0$.
-This expression can be written as: \be R(x; t, T) = R_{1}(x; t, T) + R_{2}(x; t, T), \ee where the fisrt addend reads as:
+This expression can be written as: \be R(r; t, T) = R_{1}(r; t, T) + R_{2}(r; t, T), \ee where the first addend reads as:

 and the second term is given by

 This formula represents the leading order of the semi-classical approach to the $n_z-n_z$ correlator in the $O(3)$ non-linear sigma model.
 From this expression all subcases can be derived straightforwardly.